TheTechBrothers/CampQuest/README.md

 1. Category: Entertainment/Lifestyle

-2. Story: Locates a user location and finds and connects them to different local college events or universities being hosted in the state or regionally.
-Tickets can be sold for the event on the app.
-The user can select what event they are interested in and see the different key details for the event.
+2. Story: Uses the user’s search query to connect them to their desired college/university’s future events.
+Users can select the event they are interested in and see its vital details, such as time, location, and host.

-3. Market: Any individual could choose to use this app, and to keep it a safe environment.
+3. Market: Any individual can use this website.

-4. Habit: This app could be used as often or as the user wants to browse, create and promote local college events.
+4. Habit: Users can use this website as frequently as they want to browse, create and promote local college events.

-5. Scope: First we find the location of the current user then we locate the different local college events by region or state.
-Large potential for use with universities in the United States
+5. Scope: First, we read the college/university the user types in the search bar, then provide a list of future events for that particular campus.
+Immense potential for use with universities in the United States.

 # ***Product Spec***